IMPORTANT

 Find out how this project will help increase the reliability of the electric transmission system that supplies power to San Francisco

-important notice icon Note: This project is currently on hold.
+important notice Note: This project is currently on hold.
 The community will be notified prior to work resuming.

 We're extending an electrical path in San Francisco